Saraya Bevis

-Saraya Jade Bevis (/səˈreɪə/; born 17 August 1992) is an English professional wrestler.
-She is signed to All Elite Wrestling (AEW), where she performs as Saraya.
-She is best known for her time with WWE under the ring name Paige.
-She was a two-time (and the youngest) WWE Divas Champion and the inaugural NXT Women's Champion.
-She is the only woman to ever hold both Divas and NXT Women's Championships simultaneously.
+Saraya-Jade Bevis (/səˈreɪə/; born 17 August 1992) is an English professional wrestler.
+She is known for her time in All Elite Wrestling (AEW), where she performed mononymously as Saraya, and in WWE, performing under the ring name Paige.
+She was the youngest female champion in WWE history, a two-time WWE Divas Champion, and the inaugural NXT Women's Champion.
+She is also the first woman to hold both a WWE and NXT Women's Championship simultaneously.
+She is a former AEW Women's World Champion.

-In 2005, at the age of 13, Bevis made her debut under the ring name Britani Knight for her family's World Association of Wrestling promotion.
+In 2005, at the age of 13, Bevis made her debut under the ring name Britani Knight for her family's World Association of Wrestling (WAW) promotion.
 She went on to hold several championships on the European independent circuit.
-After talent scouting in England, WWE signed Bevis in 2011, and she began wrestling in its developmental systems, debuting on Florida Championship Wrestling in 2012 and later going on a winning streak in NXT.
-In her 2014 debut match on the main roster, she won the Divas Championship at the age of 21 years 233 days, making the youngest WWE Divas Champion in its history.
+After talent scouting in England, WWE signed Bevis in 2011 and she began wrestling in its developmental systems, debuting in Florida Championship Wrestling (FCW) in 2012 and later going on a winning streak in NXT.
+She made her surprise debut on the main roster in 2014 and immediately won the Divas Championship, making her the youngest Divas Champion at the age of 21.

-In 2015 and 2016, Paige went on hiatus due to injury, undergoing neck surgery in October 2016.
-In December 2017, she suffered an impact injury to the neck at a match, preventing her from competing further.
-Paige formally retired from in-ring competition in 2018 due to injury, at age 25.
+In 2015 and 2016, Bevis went on hiatus due to injury, undergoing neck surgery in October 2016.
+She suffered another neck injury in December 2017 that forced her into retirement.
 Following her retirement, she remained with WWE as a contributor to WWE-related programs and fulfilled managing roles until her contract with the company expired in July 2022.
-In September 2022, she officially signed with AEW and made her debut for the company at Grand Slam.
+In September 2022, she signed with AEW and made her debut for the company at Grand Slam, where she was the leader of The Outcasts stable.
+At All In, she won the Women's World title in London.

-Paige ranked No. 1 in Pro Wrestling Illustrateds Female 50 and was named Diva of the Year by Rolling Stone in 2014.
-In 2018, she received the WWE Year-End Award for General Manager of the Year.
-In 2012, Channel 4 produced a documentary about Saraya and her family, The Wrestlers: Fighting with My Family, which was adapted into the 2019 feature film Fighting with My Family.
+In 2012, Channel 4 produced a documentary about Bevis and her family called The Wrestlers: Fighting with My Family, which was later adapted into the biographical sports comedy-drama film Fighting with My Family (2019), starring Florence Pugh as Bevis.
+She ranked No. 1 in Pro Wrestling Illustrated's Female 50 in 2014, and was named Diva of the Year by Rolling Stone that same year.